NCommander/dnscatcher/docs/technical_overview.md

 There are three cases where DNSCatcher can directly attest that a record is correct either from it's own knowledge, or by a single recursive resolve.

 ##### DNSCatcher is the Authortive Server
 For a small subset of requests, DNSCatcher will return AA=1 for records it directly manages.
-In these cases, Catcher's path validate simply returns authoritive and includes the DNSSEC chain (if available).
+In these cases, Catcher's path validate simply returns authoritive and includes the DNSSEC chain.
 The validation path simply returns 'authoritive'

 ##### The Record Set is Signed
 If a given RRtype is signed with DNSSEC, and DNSCatcher can successfully retrieve the entire chain, no further validation is required. 'valid-secure' is returned, and processing is ended.
 The chain is cached.
-The path returned is 'dnssec-signed'
+The path returned is 'dnssec-signed'.
+In the case of DLV, the path returned is 'dnssec-dlv-signed'

 ##### DNSCatcher has a local copy of the zone file
 Part of Catcher's design is to import zone files to both reduce load on the root servers and on the TLD domains.
 TLD zone files are available through ICANN's CZDB, and at a minimium, all Catcher instances can import the root zone, and .arpa.
 If a record from one of these local copies is requested *and* the record is still valid TTL, DNSCatcher may response with a validation path of 'has-local-zone-file'